powshayneAI/python-challenge-1/README.md

 # python-challenge-1
-## Welcome to Shev-Mart, the convenience store of yoour dreams and nightmares.
+## Welcome to Shev-Mart, the convenience store of your dreams and nightmares.
  ----------------

  For challenge one we took a source code from one of our in class exercises that